 Gold OA publishing

 This type of OA publishing involves the payment of an article processing charge (APC) - this includes the OA fee and, if applicable, page/colour charges.
-A specific Gold APC application and OA publishing process exists.
-Various sources of APC funding may be available to Aston authors with 'corresponding author' and/or 'principal investigator' status*.
+A specific Gold OA publishing process exists.
+Various sources of APC funding may be available to Aston authors with 'corresponding author' status.

 The Gold APC and publishing process is: